 Hiring local businesses and sourcing local contract services, including Aboriginal businesses, is an important part of how we do business.
 We believe support of local and Aboriginal business is a key part of meeting our labour and service needs and strengthening local economies in our operating areas.

-Since 2009, we’ve spent almost $1.8 billion doing business with local and Aboriginal companies in our operating areas.
-Our overall company capital spend was reduced in 2015, accounting for a reduced Aboriginal business spend total.
-However, our Aboriginal business spend as a percentage of capital spend increased in 2015 to more than 17 percent, a reflection of our increased effort to engage Aboriginal suppliers as well as the growing number of qualified businesses.
+Since 2009, we’ve spent more than $2 billion doing business with local and Aboriginal companies in our operating areas.
+Overall, our company capital spend continued to be constrained in 2016, accounting for a reduced Aboriginal business spend total.
+However, our Aboriginal business spend as a percentage of capital spend increased in 2016 to more than 19 percent, a reflection of our increased effort to engage Aboriginal suppliers as well as the growing number of qualified businesses.

 Taking action in our communities